JWalkerMailly/Gmod-NVGBase/README.md

 	PostProcess = function(self)
 		-- Set to nil if you are not doing postprocessing.
-		-- * self refers this goggle table. end,
+		-- * self refers this goggle table.

+		-- This is where you would call DrawBloom, DrawSobel, etc. end,

 	OffscreenRendering = function(self, texture)